ibm-cloud-docs/containers/cs_cluster.md

     Example CLI output:

     ```
     name                      service           plan    bound apps   last operation
     <service_instance_name>   <service_name>    spark                create succeeded
     ```
     {: screen}

-3. Create a service credentials key that contains the confidential information about the service, such as the user name, password, and URL.
+7. Unset the `BLUEMIX_HOME` environment variable to return to using {{site.data.keyword.Bluemix_notm}} Public.

     ```
-    bx service key-create <service_name> <service_key_name>
+    unset $BLUEMIX_HOME
     ```
     {: pre}

-4. Use the service credentials key to create a JSON file on your computer that includes the confidential information about the service.

-    ```
-    bx service key-show <service_name> <service_key_name>| sed -n '/{/,/}/'p >> /filepath/<dedicated-service-key>.json
-    ```
-    {: pre}

-5. Log in to the public endpoint for {{site.data.keyword.containershort_notm}} and target your CLI to the cluster in your {{site.data.keyword.Bluemix_notm}} Dedicated environment.
+8. Log in to the public endpoint for {{site.data.keyword.containershort_notm}} and target your CLI to the cluster in your {{site.data.keyword.Bluemix_notm}} Dedicated environment.
     1. Log in to the account by using the public endpoint for {{site.data.keyword.containershort_notm}}.
 Enter your {{site.data.keyword.Bluemix_notm}} credentials and select the {{site.data.keyword.Bluemix_notm}} Dedicated account when prompted.

         ```